dptools/process_offsite_audio/README.md

 3. Rename the new audio file copies to match SOP convention
 4. Run audio QC on the new audio files
 5. Check for sufficient volume levels and acceptable interview lengths
-6. Upload all approved new audio files to TranscribeMe
+6. Upload all approved new audio files to TranscribeMe (with temporarily added site-based language marker, to assist TranscribeMe in assigning transcribers)
 7. Send email listing all files that were newly processed, indicating which were successfully uploaded to TranscribeMe and otherwise documenting possible issues

 <details>